svofski/tapeshnik/docs/FUTURISTIC.md

 ### RW heads

 Ideally a 4-track head is needed.
 Erase head is not strictly necessary and a regular fixed autoreverse head would work.
-With movable spindles

 ### Motors